 While your chances for having another ectopic pregnancy are increased, you can still successfully carry a baby to term after a previous ectopic pregnancy.

-Talk to your health care provider before becoming pregnant again.
+Talk to your doctor before becoming pregnant again.
 They can work with you to decrease any other risk factors you may have and monitor new pregnancies closely to make sure it gets you and your baby off to a healthy start.

 To find a Banner OBGYN near you, visit bannerhealth.com.